grkvlt/hyperledger-brooklyn-sawtooth/docs/quick-start.md

     Name:     | example-sawtooth-platform
     status:   | In progress

-Once the Brooklyn console on [localhost:8081](http://localhost:8081) shows the platform has started, you can retrieve details about platform configuration and links using the following command:
+Once the Brooklyn console shows the platform has started, you can retrieve details about service configuration and links using the following command:

     $ docker exec brooklyn status.sh example-sawtooth-platform
     {